-For instance today, the beaches of Charlottenlund Fort, north of Copenhagen all have a red flag – however, from 25 July they are all green again.
+For instance today, the beaches of Charlottenlund Fort, north of Copenhagen all have a red flag at present.

 The prognosis is made based on an extensive computer based model that takes into account the overflow information with the currents and water flows in the sea or harbour to be able to predict the contamination situation ( E-Colli bacteria for instance).

 Also, the date and hour of the overflow, and beach on which it occurred is indicated.
 A rule of thumb is to let 24 hours pass.